How Often Should You Use a Foam Roller on Your Back? | 321 STRONG Answers

 ## How Long Should Each Foam Roller Session Last?

 Keep each area to 1-2 minutes.
 Roll slowly, about one inch per second, and pause on tender spots for 20-30 seconds.
 Your total back rolling session should be 3-5 minutes.
-More isn't better here.
+More is not better here.
 Spending 10+ minutes grinding into your back can actually irritate the tissue and leave you sorer than when you started.

 ## What Foam Roller to Use on Your Back